warehouse-picking-automation-challenges/picknik/README.md

 		5. Raise the roof (go up and down)
 		6. Verify shelf location
+		7. Get the current pose of the robot for the SRDF
+		8. Go to goal bin pose
-		7. Get the current pose of the robot for the SRDF jump_to - which step in the manipulation pipeline to start on
+		9. Check if current state is in collision jump_to - which step in the manipulation pipeline to start on
 	  Steps:
 	    0. Move to initial position